bruj0/helm-vault-gcp-kms/README.md

 ## Chart Details

-This chart will do the following:
+This chart will create the following Kubernetes resources:
 * A service pointing to a TLS enabled listener on vault
 * A statefulset of pods with a vault-init container that will unseal it from KMS